From Long Ago

 Now ask some general questions: “What was the best part of the story?
 Who was your favorite character?
 Who was your least favorite character?” — or questions you come up with on your own.

-Ask some questions specific to the story: “Why was Prince Gautama surprised to see a sick person?”
-“Do you think the King should have kept Prince Gautama from seeing sick people and old people?
+Ask some questions specific to the story: “Why was Prince Gotama surprised to see a sick person?”
+“Do you think the King should have kept Prince Gotama from seeing sick people and old people?
 What about dead people?
 Should children be allowed to see dead people?”
-“Do you think Prince Gautama was right to leave his wife and baby boy behind without even saying goodbye?”
+“Do you think Prince Gotama was right to leave his wife and baby boy behind without even saying goodbye?”
 Or any other open-ended questions you want to ask.

 Since you’ve been discussing stories week after week, by now the children should be pretty good at it.
 The children I have told this story to like to think about whether the story is really true or not, and that question has led to some very interesting discussions.
 Ask them: do you think this story could have been really true?
-Historically, it probably could have been true — but we don’t have really good records for 2,500 years ago, so we’ll never know for sure — so the question really is: Does this story feel true to you?
+Historically, it probably could have been true.
+But we don’t have really good records for 2,500 years ago, so we’ll never know for sure.
+Thus, the question really is: Does this story feel true to you?
 Some children will probably dismiss this as a fairy tale, others might feel it’s literally true.
 For both groups, you might want to say to them that though we’ll never really know if the story was literally true, for many people this is a good story that tells us something important and true about human beings.

 V/ Free play and snack